 5. We need to make sure the wreath is easy to attach to the front door.
 If you have a hook on your door you will just need to take the raffia or ribbon (depending on what look you are after) and tie this around the wreath, forming a loop at the top.
 If you do not have a hook on the front, tie the ribbon around the wreath in the same way but leave an excess of about 2 metres (depending on the height of your door) which can go over the top of the door to be affixed on the inside.
 If you have a letter flap on the door, you can tie the ribbon through this.

-6. Now for the fun bit – decoration.
+6. Now for the fun bit – Christmas wreath decorations!
 This is where you can really let your creativity shine through.
-String your decorations on ribbon and raffia and tie them on.
-Here are a few ideas to get you started:
+Here is how to decorate a Christmas wreath- just string your wreath decorations on ribbon and raffia and tie them on.
+I have included a few unique Christmas wreath ideas to get you started below but there is no limit to your creativity.

 Traditional Victorian wreath: add pine cones, apples, and red ribbons woven through the foliage.